Skip to main content

 Liposuction

-The accumulation of fat is a significant feature of lymphoedema swelling.
+The accumulation of fat can be a significant feature of lymphoedema swelling.
 Liposuction removes excess fat from an affected limb to help reduce its size.

-After surgery, you must wear a compression garment on the affected limb day and night for at least a year.
+After surgery, you must wear a compression garment on the affected limb day and night.
 This helps to keep down the swelling.

 Content supplied by the NHS and adapted for Ireland by the HSE